 Additionally, Pennsylvania employs a trifurcated system, meaning that divorce, custody and support can be handled at different times.
 If your case involves all three, it will be more expensive to litigate.

 Although a non-attorney could theoretically handle their own divorce, it is usually best to let a licensed professional handle the matter.
-Domestic litigation is rife with legal nuances that, if unknown or not understood, could put a non-attorney at a disadvantage when handling their own case.
+Domestic litigation and Pennsylvania divorce laws are rife with legal nuances that, if unknown or not understood, could put a non-attorney at a disadvantage when handling their own case.

 In Pennsylvania, maintenance is available to the financially dependent spouse at different stages of the divorce proceedings.
 Prior to the divorce being filed it is termed “spousal support.”